PedroMLF/MT-Adequacy-Metrics/README.md

 * *Under-translations*, when some source words are erroneously unstranslated
 * *Mistranslations*, when words are not correctly translated

-In this repository we present two new metrics that measure over and under-translations [1].
+In this repository we present two metrics that measure over and under-translations [1], updated from the ones presented in [2].

 #### REP-score: